 Kikuyu People: Secrets of an ancient migration from Egypt to Mount Kenya

 The Kikuyu do not have a tradition of a migration from Egypt.
 Their Myth of Origin is a sort of Adam and Eve affair.
 It states that God created a man and a woman and placed them near Mount Kenya.
 The couple had nine daughters who miraculously received nine men to marry them after their father’s prayers.
-The Kikuyu call themselves The House of Mumbi in honour of this Mother who was also a potter.
+The Kikuyu call themselves The House of Mumbi in honor of this Mother who was also a potter.
 However, as I will show here, linguistic and comparative studies between Kikuyu culture and that of 18th Dynasty Egypt tell a different story.

 Who were the Kikuyu?